Gamba Osaka: J2 League champions and domestic treble

-In 2020, Gamba finished as the 2020 J1 League runners up in which saw the club returned to the 2021 AFC Champions League once again since 2017.
-Gamba was than drawn in Group H alongside South Korean giants Jeonbuk Hyundai Motors, Thailand club Chiangrai United and Singaporean side Tampines Rovers.
-On 7 July 2021, Gamba managed to record their highest ever win in the AFC Champions League after thrashing Tampines Rovers 8–1 at the Bunyodkor Stadium where Shuhei Kawasaki scored a hat-trick in the match.
+In 2020, Gamba Osaka finished as the 2020 J1 League runners up in which saw the club returned to the 2021 AFC Champions League once again since 2017.
+Gamba Osaka was than drawn in Group H alongside South Korean giants Jeonbuk Hyundai Motors, Thailand club Chiangrai United and Singaporean side Tampines Rovers.
+On 7 July 2021, Gamba Osaka managed to record their highest ever win in the AFC Champions League after thrashing Tampines Rovers 8–1 at the Bunyodkor Stadium where Shuhei Kawasaki scored a hat-trick in the match.
 However, the club failed to qualified to the Round of 16 even when they finished the group as runners up due to accumulating 9 points.